intergrav/dev.css/README.md

 />
 ```

-If you are creating your own theme, it is recommended to use the `boilerplate-auto.css` rather than the `boilerplate.css` template for better accessibility.
+If you are creating your own theme, see the `boilerplate.user.css` file.

 ### Userstyles